quickwit-oss/tantivy/sstable/README.md

 +-------+-------+-----+--------+
 |----( # of blocks)---|
 ```
-- Block(`SSTBlock`): list of independant block, terminated by a single empty block.
+- Block(`SSTBlock`): list of independent block, terminated by a single empty block.
 - Footer(`SSTFooter`)

 ### SSTBlock